Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Derivation of the Image Formation Model

 \section{Derivation of the Image Formation Model}

-For completeness, we present a single derivation the image formation model and preprocessing steps presented throughout the main text.
-Let $\mathbf r(\alpha) = \mathbf s + \alpha (\mathbf t - \mathbf s)$ be a ray originating at the X-ray radiation source $\mathbf s \in \mathbb R^3$ and terminating at the target pixel on the detector plane $\mathbf t \in \mathbb R^3$.
+For completeness, we present a single, detailed derivation of the X-ray image formation model and preprocessing steps described in many places throughout the main text.
+Let $\mathbf r(\alpha) = \mathbf s + \alpha (\mathbf t - \mathbf s)$ be a ray originating at the radiation source $\mathbf s \in \mathbb R^3$ and terminating at the target pixel on the detector plane $\mathbf t \in \mathbb R^3$.
 We are interested in modeling the attenuation of $\mathbf r$ as it travels through the anatomical volume $\mathbf V : \mathbb R^3 \to \mathbb R$.
-For every point $\mathbf x$ in 3D space, $\mathbf V(\mathbf x)$ returns a \textit{linear attenuation coefficient} that characterizes how much energy $\mathbf r$ loses to $\mathbf V$ when it travels through $\mathbf x$.
-A large coefficient denotes that $\mathbf x$ comprises a material that greatly attenuates $\mathbf r$ by absorbing a large amount of its energy, while a small coefficient represents a material that is easily penetrated.
+For every point $\mathbf x$ in 3D space, $\mathbf V(\mathbf x)$ returns a \textit{linear attenuation coefficient} that characterizes how much intensity $\mathbf r$ loses to $\mathbf V$ when it travels through $\mathbf x$.
+A large coefficient denotes that $\mathbf x$ comprises a material that greatly attenuates $\mathbf r$ by absorbing a large amount of its intensity, while a small coefficient represents a material that is easily penetrated.
 We model points in empty space as having a linear attenuation coefficient of zero.
-The attenuated energy of $\mathbf r$ after it has passed through every point on its path, as governed by the Beer-Lambert law~\cite{swinehart1962beer}, is
+The attenuated intensity of $\mathbf r$ after it has passed through every point on its path, as governed by the Beer-Lambert law~\cite{swinehart1962beer}, is

-where $I_0$ is the initial energy of every X-ray emanating from $\mathbf s$.
+where $I_0$ is the initial intensity of every X-ray radiating from $\mathbf s$.

-Instead of modeling the amount of energy lost by $\mathbf r$, it is both equivalent and simpler to model the amount of energy absorbed by $\mathbf V$.
+Instead of modeling the attenuated intensity of $\mathbf r$, it is both equivalent and simpler to model the amount of energy absorbed by $\mathbf V$.
 To this end, we only consider the integral in \cref{eq:beer-lambert} and model the absorption $I_\mu(\mathbf p) = \log I_0 - \log I(\mathbf p)$, which is inversely proportional to $I(\mathbf p)$.
 If $I_0$ is unknown, we can estimate it by computing the maximum value over all pixels in a set of X-rays acquired using a scanner with the consistent parameters.
 Then, \cref{eq:beer-lambert} can be expressed as